RX (rocket family): Individual boosters

 As of May 2016, the next booster version RX-550 is under construction; the larger ones are only on the drawing board.

+In 2017 successful launches of RX 450 and RX 1220 were carried out from the Space and Atmospheric Observation & Technology Testing Center at Garut, West Java.
+The RX 1220 is a based on the R-HAN122 B.

+Two RX-1220 rockets were launched at the Karang Papak Air Force Base on December 23, 2018.

 Multi-stage rockets

 Once the solid boosters are fully qualified, LAPAN plans to assemble several of them into multi-stage rockets called Roket Pengorbit Satelit or RPS.
 Four staging configurations have been retained so far: